-Ahead of the launch of new exhibition and photobook The Kate Inside, we go inside the career of one of modern music’s most ambitious and innovating artists
+We go inside the career of one of modern music’s most ambitious and innovative artists

 “First of all I thought she was mad, probably, a mad woman had slipped onto the airwaves.
 And then really I thought that it was very, very good.”
 Back in 1993, during an interview with Michael Aspel, British comedian Victoria Wood summed up in just two sentences the world’s collective response to the brilliant, bizarre, inimitable creature that was – and is – Kate Bush.
 A brave thing to say, perhaps, given that Bush herself was sitting alongside her.
 But Bush, in her quiet, lilting speaking voice, concurred.
 “Yes, I think I probably am truly mad, you know?”

 It’s easy enough, though, to write off Kate Bush’s ambitious, constantly evolving eccentricity as madness.
 But behind her wide-eyed theatrics there lies one of those most innovative creators of the past 50 years.
-As we look ahead to the release of The Kate Inside, a new photobook and exhibition that contains over 300 previously unseen photographs of the increasingly elusive artist by Guido Harari, we’ve compiled a guide to the essence, uncontainable though it is, of Kate Bush.
+Here, we’ve compiled a guide to the essence, uncontainable though it is, of Kate Bush.

 A IS FOR AMBITION